Pragmatic Sanction of 1713: Foreign recognition

-For 10 years, Charles VI laboured, with the support of his closest advisor, Johann Christoph von Bartenstein, to have his sanction accepted by the courts of Europe.
-Only the Electorate of Saxony and the Electorate of Bavaria did not accept it because it was detrimental to their inheritance rights.
-(Frederick Augustus II, Elector of Saxony was married to Maria Josepha and Charles, Elector of Bavaria to Maria Amalia.)
+For 10 years, Charles VI labored, with the support of his closest advisor, Johann Christoph von Bartenstein, to have his sanction accepted by the courts of Europe.
+Only the Electorate of Saxony and the Electorate of Bavaria did not accept it because it was detrimental to their inheritance rights as their sovereigns were married to the daughters of Emperor Joseph I: Frederick Augustus II, Elector of Saxony was married to Maria Josepha and Charles Albert, Elector of Bavaria to Maria Amalia.